threefoldtecharchive/slides2html/README.md

   --credfile TEXT   credentials file path
   --help            Show this message and exit.
-  --themefile TEXT  Template file to use
+  --themefile TEXT  Template file to use --serviceaccount  Use service account provider (mainly for server usages)
 ```

 ### Custom themes